Skip to main content

 We depend on:

-Money: We depend on savings to get us though hard times or be available for retirement.
+Money: We depend on savings to get us through hard times or be available for retirement.

 As great as all of these things are, there is a problem.
 The problem is that no matter what category you look at, they all can fail.
 Some may even say that people provide the least amount of dependability.
 I hope that has not been your experience.

-The true is: our car can break down, our cell phones can stop working (especially when we get them wet), there may be times when our money is depleted, and people will let us down.
-Even those closest to us will not always be as dependable as we need because of the very fact that they are human beings who are not prefect.
+The truth is: our car can break down, our cell phones can stop working (especially when we get them wet), there may be times when our money is depleted, and people will let us down.
+Even those closest to us will not always be as dependable as we need them to be because they are human beings who are not perfect.

 So who/what can we depend on at all times?
 The answer to this question is God.
 You may or not believe this but I have found it to be true over and over again in my own life.